vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 595

-If our analysis is correct, it represents the ne plus ultra, the power that devotees who pursue the Pāśupata sādhana aspire to obtain in this world: the Pāśupata Weapon or ‘Head of Brahmā’, the Saiva equivalent of the ´ p¯urṇakalaśa, the source of life (nara) and death (antaka).
+If our analysis is correct, it represents the ne plus ultra, the power that devotees who pursue the Pāśupata sādhana aspire to obtain in this world: the Pāśupata Weapon or ‘Head of Brahmā’, the Saiva equivalent of the ´ pūrṇakalaśa, the source of life (nara) and death (antaka).
 57 This equivalence is further expressed by the fact that in the first panel the bowl seemed to have been filled, whereas the bowl appears empty in the following two panels, when it is withdrawn.

 The token that was held out at the beginning in the first relief (E 1) was thus finally obtained by Arjuna in the addorsed panel at the end of the architrave’s narrative (W 6).
 It is the ks.atra or fighting spirit of Arjuna and his unswerving devotion to Siva that won him this award at long last, the Pāśupata Weapon, ´ and therewith the power to defeat all enemies.
 The Mahābhārata again de scribes the scene.

 Hearing this, the Pārtha (Arjuna) hurriedly and attentively purified himself; and when he embraced the feet of the lord of the universe, the God said to him, ‘Now learn!’
-Then he taught the best of the Pān. ḍavas about the missile (astra), along with the secrets of its return, this missile that is Death incarnate (m¯urtimantam ivāntakam). [. . . ]
+Then he taught the best of the Pān. ḍavas about the missile (astra), along with the secrets of its return, this missile that is Death incarnate (mūrtimantam ivāntakam). [. . . ]

 When the moment came, there was an outcry of conches, drums, and kettledrums by the thousands, and a huge quake occurred.
-The Gods and the Dānavas wit nessed how that fiercely burning dreadful missile stood bodily deployed (m¯urtimat) at the side of the boundlessly lustrous Pān. ḍava.
+The Gods and the Dānavas wit nessed how that fiercely burning dreadful missile stood bodily deployed (mūrtimat) at the side of the boundlessly lustrous Pān. ḍava.
 58

 And we believe the visitors to the Mahādeva Temple in Nagarī witnessed it too.
 Arjuna’s pose in the final panel (W 6) is one of vacillatioṇThe ends of his cloth flutter.
 His knee is bent, as if he is taken aback.
 In front of him, we speculate, the Pāśupata Weapon may have stood in bodily form, next to Siva ´ in all his glory.
 What the weapon may have looked like, we know from another sculpture telling the same story.